 The same pattern is observed for transparency.
 The open ear-tip was shown to be completely transparent, but the remaining ear-tips were shown to allow less direct sound to enter the ear.
 The Sleeve Power is the most closed option regarding transparency, too.

 Given the large variation between different ears, our study results show that hearing care professionals should always do a feedback test to allow TruAcoustics to tailor gain to the individual hearing aid user.

-The individualized ear-tip recommendations in Compass™ GPS have been updated based on the results of this study, so professionals can provide the best fit for their patients.
+The individualised ear-tip recommendations in Compass™ GPS have been updated based on the results of this study, so professionals can provide the best fit for their patients.